 A whistleblower refers to an individual (usually an employee) who reports illegal or fraudulent actions being performed by their employer and/or colleagues to an outside agency or the government.
 Whistleblowers are protected by a number of whistleblower statutes, including those that prohibit employers from retaliating against them, give them permission to become a whistleblower, and allow them to testify against an employer who engages in illegal activities.

 For instance, an employer cannot retaliate against a worker for reporting an illegal act (i.e., “blowing the whistle”).
 This means that they cannot fire the worker, deny them benefits, or demote them simply for disclosing illegal or fraudulent activities.
-If an employer does retaliate against them and the whistleblower can prove it, they may be able to sue their employer for damages based on a claim for retaliatory discharge.
+If an employer does retaliate against them and the whistleblower can prove it, they may be able to sue their employer for damages based on a claim for wrongful termination and retaliatory discharge.

 Do I Need an Employment Lawyer?